Mizrahi Jews: Religious rite designations

-Today, many^{[who]} identify non-Ashkenazi rite Jews as Sephardi – in modern Hebrew Sfaradim – mixing ancestral origin and religious rite.
+Today, many identify non-Ashkenazi rite Jews as Sephardi – in modern Hebrew Sfaradim – mixing ancestral origin and religious rite.
 This broader definition of "Sephardim" as including all, or most, Mizrahi Jews is also common in Jewish religious circles.
-During the past century^{[20th?]}, the Sephardi rite absorbed part of the unique rite of the Yemenite Jews, and lately, Beta Israel religious leaders in Israel have also joined Sefardi rite collectivities, especially following rejection of their Jewishness by some Ashkenazi circles.
+During the past century^{[20th?]}, the Sephardi rite absorbed part of the unique rite of the Yemenite Jews, and lately Beta Israel religious leaders in Israel have also joined Sefardi rite collectivities, especially following rejection of their Jewishness by some Ashkenazi circles.

-The reason for this classification of all Mizrahim under Sephardi rite is that most Mizrahi communities use much the same religious rituals as Sephardim proper due to historical reasons.
-The prevalence of the Sephardi rite among Mizrahim is partially a result of Sephardim proper joining some of Mizrahi communities following the 1492 Alhambra Decree, which expelled Jews from Sepharad (Spain and Portugal).
-Over the last few centuries, the previously distinctive rites of the Mizrahi communities were influenced, superimposed upon or altogether replaced by the rite of the Sephardim, perceived as more prestigious.
+The reason for this classification of all Mizrahim under Sephardi rite is that most Mizrahi communities use much the same religious rituals as Sephardim proper for historical reasons.
+The prevalence of the Sephardi rite among Mizrahim is partially a result of Sephardim (in the narrow sense) joining some Mizrahi communities following the 1492 Alhambra Decree, which expelled Jews from Sepharad (Spain and Portugal).
+Over the last few centuries, the previously distinctive rites of the Mizrahi communities were influenced, superimposed upon, or altogether replaced by the rite of the Sephardim, which was perceived as more prestigious.
 Even before this assimilation, the original rite of many Jewish Oriental communities was already closer to the Sephardi rite than to the Ashkenazi one.
-For this reason, "Sephardim" has come to mean not only "Spanish Jews" proper but "Jews of the Spanish rite", just as "Ashkenazim" is used for "Jews of the German rite", whether or not their families originate in Germany.
+For this reason, "Sephardim" has come to mean not only "Spanish Jews" proper but "Jews of the Spanish rite," just as "Ashkenazim" is used for "Jews of the German rite," whether or not their families originate in Germany.

-Many of the Sephardi Jews exiled from Spain resettled in greater or lesser numbers in the Arab world, such as Syria and Morocco.
+Many of the Sephardi Jews exiled from Spain resettled in countries in the Arab world such as Syria and Morocco.
 In Syria, most eventually intermarried with, and assimilated into, the larger established communities of Musta'rabim and Mizrahim.
 In some North African countries, such as Morocco, Sephardi Jews came in greater numbers, and so largely contributed to the Jewish settlements that the pre-existing Jews were assimilated by the more recently arrived Sephardi Jews.
 Either way, this assimilation, combined with the use of the Sephardi rite, led to the popular designation and conflation of most non-Ashkenazi Jewish communities from Western Asia and North Africa as "Sephardi rite", whether or not they were descended from Spanish Jews, which is what the terms "Sephardi Jews" and "Sfaradim" properly implied when used in the ethnic as opposed to the religious sense.

 In some Arabic countries, such as Egypt and Syria, Sephardi Jews arrived via the Ottoman Empire would distinguish themselves from the already established Musta'rabim, while in others, such as Morocco and Algeria, the two communities largely intermarried, with the latter embracing Sephardi customs and thus forming a single community.

 Language

 Arabic

 In the Arab world (such as Morocco, Algeria, Tunisia, Libya, Egypt, Yemen, Saudi Arabia, Jordan, Lebanon, and Syria and Iraqi Kurdistan), Mizrahim most often speak Arabic.
-Most of the many notable philosophical, religious and literary works of the Jews in Spain, North Africa and Asia were written in Arabic using a modified Hebrew alphabet.
+Most of the many notable philosophical, religious, and literary works of the Jews in Spain, North Africa, and Asia were written in Arabic using a modified Hebrew alphabet.